VLC-05L/STAT2000_Labs/README.md

 	1. Remove common elements to all labs and add to single document to be called.
 	   Eg. date = "Semester 1, 2021" - This will only need to be updated in one spot then.
     2. Add build date and time to document.
-	3. Use only one file per week that is built with the solutions conditional on the date.
-Need appveyor account to have scheduled builds added to my account.